rackerlabs/rackspace-how-to/content/rackspace-email-archiving/early-adopters-create-an-archive-search.md

 - **Time needed:** Approximately 10 minutes
 - **Tools required:** Archive Portal access

+### Create an archive search

+Use the following instructions to create an archive search:

 1. Log in to the [Archive Manager](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f).

    For more information, see [Log in to the Archive Manager](/how-to/log-in-to-the-archive-manager).